 During the Spanish Civil War (1936-1939), Benidorm was initially under Republican control.
 However, in 1938, the Nationalists captured the city and used it as a base for their operations.

-After the Civil War, Benidorm remained a small fishing village until the 1950s, when it began to develop as a tourist destination under Franco.
+After the Civil War, Benidorm remained as a small fishing village until the 1950s, when it began to develop as a tourist destination under Franco.
 The city’s growth and development over the past several decades have been closely tied to its tourism industry.

 Why go to Benidorm?

 Is Benidorm a pretty destination?
-Not by the standards of Venice or Amsterdam.
+Not by the standards of Venice or old Amsterdam.
 Its skyline of tower blocks and sandy beaches give it a Rio-like vibe.
 But with a frenzied nightlife and Mediterranean climate, Benidorm is undeniably thrilling.

 And it knocks a cocked hat off some of the vastly overrated cities that are constantly pushed as must see destinations.
 Take London – well, what can we say about London?
 Don’t be fooled when people refer to the “lively and energetic atmosphere” of such global cities.
 In reality, London is a sewer of a city with ratlike people scurrying around its filthy streets, hoping to acquire more than the other rats around them.
 Tired of London, tired of life?
 People who say that obviously haven’t been to Benidorm.